 Step 1 – Select Videos For Watermarking

-Visual Watermark for Videos can handle videos one-by-one and in batches.
-Drag and drop videos or entire folders into Visual Watermark’s window, or click ‘Select Videos’ and choose required videos/folders in the ‘Open File’ dialog.
+Drag and drop videos or entire folders to Visual Watermark for Videos, or click ‘Select Videos’ and choose required videos/folders in the ‘Open File’ dialog.
 To select all videos contained in a folder, press Ctrl+A on Windows or Cmd+A on Mac.

 Step 2 – Design Your New Video Watermark